aCertainProgrammer/search_engine_for_champnotes/README.md

 "quit" - exits the program

-More will be added here as the program develops.
+"back" - goes back one step, for example from deciding whether to display or open the file to the start of the search.
+It's kind of shovely right now, as using "back" when typing enemy name would get you back to the main menu.
+This will be fixed soon.

-Lorem ipsum.
+More will be added here as the program is developed.